 National Geographic Explorer in Residence; Ecologist; Filmmaker; Author

-Dr. Enric Sala is a former university professor who saw himself writing the obituary of ocean life, and quit academia to become a full-time conservationist as a National Geographic Explorer-in-Residence.
+Dr. Enric Sala is a former university professor who saw himself writing the obituary of ocean life, and quit academia to become a full-time ocean conservationist as a National Geographic Explorer in Residence.

-He founded and leads Pristine Seas, a project that combines exploration, research, and media to inspire country leaders to protect the last wild places in the ocean.
-To date, Pristine Seas has helped to create 22 of the largest marine reserves on the planet, covering an area of 5.8 million square km.
+Dr. Sala’s story is one of passion and determination.
+Seeing himself writing the obituary of the ocean as a university professor, he had the courage to quit a comfortable academic job to dedicate his life to revive our ocean.
+He founded and leads National Geographic Pristine Seas, a project that combines exploration, research, media, education and policy work to inspire country leaders to protect the last wild places in the ocean.
+To date, Pristine Seas has helped to create 29 of the largest marine reserves on the planet, covering an area of 6.9 million square km – the size of the Amazon region.

-Dr. Sala has received numerous awards, including 2008 World Economic Forum’s Young Global Leader, 2013 Explorers Club Lowell Thomas Award, 2013 Environmental Media Association Hero Award, 2016 Russian Geographical Society Award, 2018 Heinz Award in Public Policy, and 2020 Jackson Wild Legacy Award.
-He is a fellow of the Royal Geographical Society.
-Dr. Sala serves on the boards of the Leonardo DiCaprio Foundation, Global Fishing Watch, and the National Aquarium, and advises international organizations and governments.
+Dr. Sala has received numerous awards, including 2008 World Economic Forum’s Young Global Leader, 2013 Explorers Club Lowell Thomas Award, 2013 Environmental Media Association Hero Award, 2016 Russian Geographical Society Award, 2018 Heinz Award in Public Policy, 2021 Emmy Award for Nature Documentary, National Geographic Hubbard Medal, and Albert I Grand Medal.
+He is an Officer of the Order of San Carlos of Colombia and a fellow of the Royal Geographical Society.
+Dr. Sala serves on the boards of Global Fishing Watch, Oceano Azul Foundation and Ocean Exploration Trust, and advises international organizations and governments.

 Enric Sala on Aligning Economic Needs with Conservation